9657232/Le-smrts/README.md

 ![BurgerTimeClone]()

-Its a game where you have to avoid enemies and make burgers
+Game where you have to avoid enemies and make the Ingredientds fall down and make burgers you will also have pepper which will stun enemies and

 11/11/2025